Left Continue shopping

 Biomechanical Orthotic Arch

-With an in-built orthotic arch, Revs reflexology sandals are your indoor solution to orthopedic footwear.
-The bio-mechanical structure creates good posture, supports flat feet and other pronation problems.
+Revs have an orthotic arch and bio-mechanical footbed, allowing for good posture, supporting flat feet and other pronation problems.
 Read more

 Play video